Seoul City (song): Live performances

 Jennie included "Seoul City" on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6, 2025 at the same time as Rubys release.
 She also performed the song at the Coachella Valley Music and Arts Festival on April 13 and 20.
+On December 20, Jennie performed "Seoul City" at the 2025 Melon Music Awards wearing a massive veil.